brunosalomaoleao/BigSMILESCanonicalization/Validation/readme.md

-# Validation I
+# Validation
-- Distinct representations of the same polymers and their canonical BigSMILES.
+The files Validation I and Validation II have, respectively, distinct representations of the same polymers with their canonical BigSMILES and the canonical BigSMILES of several materials.

-# Validation II
-- Canonical BigSMILES of several materials.
+The zip files contain the figures generated while the code produced Validation I and Validation II.
+Each folder has the results for a polymer.